 Evelyn Wamboye is an Associate Professor of Economics at Pennsylvania (Penn) State University DuBois, where she teaches Microeconomics, Macroeconomics, Statistics and Marketing Research.
 Her research interests include International Trade, Foreign Capital Flows, Development Economics, Poverty, and Technological Change with a focus on Africa.
 She has published numerous articles in peer reviewed journals and edited books.
 Among others, her publications have appeared in The World Economy, International Labor Review, Journal of Economic Issues, Comparative Economic Studies, Progress in Development Studies, Transformations in Business and Economics, and Gender, Technology and Development.
 She has coedited two books Foreign Capital Flows and Economic Development in Africa (Palgrave Macmillan), and The Service Sector and Economic Development in Africa (Routledge).

-Evelyn serves on various editorial boards of scholarly and professional journals.
-She is a peer reviewer for a number of journals including World Development, Social Indicators Research, Applied Economics, Journal of International Development, Journal of Development Areas, Africa Development Review, Studies in Economics and Finance, and Feminist Economics.
-Currently she serves as a United Nations expert on Development Aid issues in Least Developed Countries.
+Evelyn serves as editorial board member for various journals.
+She is a peer reviewer for a number of journals including World Development, Social Indicators Research, Applied Economics, Journal of International Development, Journal of Development Areas, African Development Review, Studies in Economics and Finance, and Feminist Economics.
+She also serves as a United Nations Expert on Development Aid in Least Developed Countries.

 Associate Professor of Economics